rhyswd5/Movie-recommendation/README.md

 ### <b>2.
 Supervised Machine Learning (TF-IDF + Random Forest Classifier)</b>
 #### Approach

 Users choose favourite movies from a dropdown list.
-A label (1 if the movie is liked, 0 if otherwise) is applied to all movies based on user selection.
+A label is applied to all movies based on user selection (1 if the movie is liked, 0 if otherwise).
 Features (e.g. genres, directors, and cast) are combined into text and vectorised using TF-IDF.
-The target variable (Liked) is used to train a Random Forest Classifier.
+The target variable (Liked) is then used to train a Random Forest Classifier.
 The data is split into training and test sets using train_test_split with stratification to preserve label balance.
-After training, the model predicts a probability score for each movie, representing the likelihood that the user would like it.
+After training, the model predicts a probability score for each movie, representing the probabilty that the user would like it.

 #### Key Improvements
 The transition from a rule-based recommender to a supervised machine learning model introduced several key improvements:

 - The Random Forest classifier can detect complex, non-linear relationships between genres, directors, and cast members — something rule logic struggles with.
 - Rather than applying static rules for everyone, the model adapts to the individual user's choices and generalises their preferences to unseen films.
 - The supervised model enables use of standard evaluation metrics (e.g. accuracy, precision, recall, ROC-AUC) to measure performance objectively.
 - Year was excluded from the supervised model as:
     - It showed weak correlation with user preferences compared to content-based features like genres, directors, and actors.
     - Including “Year” introduced potential bias toward newer films without capturing actual taste.